fujitsu/ism-ansible/ism-ansible.md

 Specify the ISM server information for the hostname to operate only once for each ISM server.

 <a name="note-10-3">[Note3]
-This module connects to ISM with the information specified in the “config” parameter.
+This module connects to ISM with the information specified in the "config" parameter.
-Therefore, misconfiguration of the "hostname” parameter does not affect the behavior of this module.
+Therefore, misconfiguration of the "hostname" parameter does not affect the behavior of this module.

 <a name="note-10-4">[Note4]
 Presently IPv6 is not supported.
 For the connection with Infrastructure Manager, specify the IP address of IPv4 or the host name (FQDN) that are available for the name resolution of IPv4.